 Punitive damages can also be awarded to the victim if the court finds that the employer acted with extreme recklessness or malice.
 For example, these damages may be awarded if an employer let someone be sexually assaulted numerous times without taking action to protect them even though they knew what was happening.
 These damages are used to punish the employer and deter others from making the same mistakes in the future.

 If you have been sexually harassed in the workplace, seek legal representation from an experienced employment law attorney as soon as possible.
-The employment law attorneys at Shegerian & Associates will fight tirelessly to protect your rights and recover the compensation that you deserve.
+The Los Angeles sexual harassment lawyers at Shegerian & Associates will fight tirelessly to protect your rights and recover the compensation that you deserve.
 Contact us today by calling 1-800-GOT-FIRED.